This Term’s Curriculum

 Each class has its own mini-ICT suite so that children can use technology to support their learning all day every day.
 Pupils will be able to record their learning on iPads and then create animated films as evidence.
 Interactive displays and Topic Books stimulate the environment and make the learning a permanent memory.

 The creative curriculum is how we find children learn best.
-A number of activities and tasks are planned and introduced at different times over the week.
-Children choose when to complete tasks.
+A number of activities and tasks are planned as part of the weekly diet.
 There are essential tasks which must be completed as well as extra activities which can be selected by our independent learners.
 Teachers are experienced at teaching not only whole class but small groups to ensure all learning is targeted to the needs of the individuals and the children enjoy discovering more about our world.
-There are three small reception classes, two year 1 classes and 3 year 2 classes.
-In key stage two, there are two year 3 and 2 year 4 classes and this year we have two year 5 classes.

 For a more detailed overview of topic coverage in the current term, have a look at the class blogs.
 You will also find details of our curriculum in the curriculum section and the school prospectus.